 - Juice of 1/2 lemon

 - To convert to the slow cooker, follow the first 5 steps and then transfer to the slow cooker.
-Cover and cook on LOW for about 5 to 7 hours.
-Alternatively, cook on HIGH for about 4 hours.
+Cover and cook on low for about 5 to 7 hours, or until the lamb is tender.
+Alternatively, cook on high for about 4 hours.

 - Any cut of lamb is fine for stewing, but cuts from the shoulder are best.